The Medical School,

 For the Clinical pathway use our course fee lookup tool.

-The fees below are applicable to the Genetic Mechanisms; Microbes and infection; Experimental Medicine; Cancer and Cardiovascular pathways.
+The fees below are applicable to the Genetic Mechanisms, Microbes and infection, Experimental Medicine and Cancer pathways.

 Dr J G Shaw